 Released On 9th Jan 2019

-Importing: Fair Market Value
+Importing: Fair Market Value, Customs Value & List Price

-The IT market place is incredibly competitive – it always has been, but the uncertainty surrounding current economic and political factors is playing the biggest role we’ve seen in the past 25 years.
+The IT marketplace is incredibly competitive – it always has been, but the uncertainty surrounding current economic and political factors is playing the biggest role we’ve seen in the past 25 years.

 IT vendors and their technologies compete for an ever-decreasing market, and client budgets are at an all-time low.